Education for Health Professionals MA – 2023 entry

 There may be occasions when the delivery of your teaching is supported by graduate teaching assistants.
 The University has a set of procedures that govern the use of postgraduate research students in this way.

 We use a variety of methods to assess you, including case studies, presentations and written work.

 Check individual module information to see full details at a module level.

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.
 Our graduates have lifetime access to Surrey Pathfinder, our online portal for appointment and events bookings, jobs, placements and interactive development tools.

-By completing this course, you’ll fulfil the growing demand for excellent teachers with masters-level qualifications in the healthcare sector.
-100% of our graduates go on to employment or further study (Graduate Outcomes survey 2020, HESA).
+By completing this course, you’ll fulfil the growing demand for excellent teachers within the healthcare sector.
+91 per cent of our health sciences postgraduate students go on to employment or further study (**Graduate Outcomes survey 2022, HESA).
 Our alumni typically work for the NHS, private healthcare organisations and academic institutions.

 Visit the NHS careers website for further information.

 Academic year structure

 This part-time course will enable you to flexibly complete modules, fitting these around your existing commitments.